Holy Trinity History

 Holy Trinity is probably the only parish and garrison church in the country and functions as a parish church being also used by the army chaplains for services.
 We receive no support from the MoD—its upkeep is entirely funded by the generosity of our congregation and visitors.

 The church was designed by Edward Blore (most well known for his work on Buckingham Palace).
 It houses many memorials including the panels on the gallery which commemorate the lives of the 2,116 Officers and Men of the Grenadier, Coldstream and Scots Guards who gave their lives in the Crimean War (1854-1857).
-On the panels on the ground floor there are 86 panels of the names of the 742 Officers and Men of the household Brigade who died in the Boer war in South Africa (1899-1902).
+On the panels on the ground floor there are 86 panels of the names of the 742 Officers and Men of the Household Brigade who died in the Boer war in South Africa (1899-1902).
 Two other significant military memorials are to: John Siddall, veterinary surgeon for 53 years, who as the last surviving member of the Household Brigade of Cavalry present at Waterloo 1815; and Col Fredrick Burnaby who was an officer in the Royal Horse Guards and a famous adventurer.
 The largest memorial is the Guard’s Chapel, built in 1883, dedicated to the memory of those who lost their lives in the 1882 Egyptian Campaign.
 On poles around the gallery there are Standards and Regimental Colours (flags) of the Royal Horse Guards, Life Guards, Coldstream and Irish Guards.
 The Coldstream Colours were at the Battle of Waterloo in 1815.

 Powered by Church Edit